Biology (BIOL)

 BIOL 405 HUMAN ANATOMY MENTOR2 Credits

-Students will assist BIOL 340L, Human Anatomy Lab instructor in the preparation and delivery of laboratory instruction using anatomical specimens and conduct additional optional "open-lab' study sessions.
+Students will assist BIOL 340L, Gross Anatomy Lab instructor in the preparation and delivery of laboratory instruction using anatomical specimens, and conduct additional optional "open-lab' study sessions.

 Co-requisites: BIOL 422